 - Some babies latch when they are relaxed and sleepy or latch in their sleep.
 Sleeping close to your baby can give more opportunities to latch 4.
 See Bed-Sharing With Baby for safe sleep guidelines.

 #2 Avoid artificial teats

-Try to cut down using a dummy (pacifier) so that the breast can be the comforter instead.
+Try to cut down using a dummy (pacifier) to encourage the breast to be the comforter instead.
 Consider avoiding using bottles for feeds too.
-Alternative feeding methods such as cup feeding, finger feeding with a supplemental tube and eventually a nursing supplementer at the breast can help encourage breastfeeding and break the artificial teat habit.
+Alternative feeding methods such as cup feeding, finger-feeding with a supplemental tube and eventually a nursing supplementer at the breast can help encourage breastfeeding and break the artificial teat habit.
 Babies have a great need to suck and without a bottle or dummy they are more likely to be open to sucking something else.
 Once baby will latch, breastfeeding with a nursing supplementer until your supply builds means the breast will be stimulated to make milk during feeds and baby will learn to associate the breast with food.

 #3 Make bottle feeds more like breastfeeds

 If you do use bottles, try to make bottle feeding more like breastfeeding by using a slow flow teat, keeping baby upright, taking pauses in the feed, holding baby skin-to-skin and more.
-See How to Bottle Feed a Breastfed Baby for more tips.
+See How to Bottle Feed a Breastfed Baby and Best Bottle for a Breastfed Baby for more tips.